-Because of the high level of interest in the documentary on social media, 538 traditional media quickly realized that the topic of captive cetaceans-especially orcas-was a matter of major public interest.
+Because of the high level of interest in the documentary on social media,538 traditional media quickly realized that the topic of captive cetaceans especially orcas-was a matter of major public interest.
 Each new death of a captive cetacean, each new trainer injury, and indeed any negative incident at any public display facility was noted in the press, with more balance in the views presented than in the past.
 The number of holiday period "puff pieces" about which dolphinaria tourists should visit appeared to decline.

-Initially, SeaWorld ignored the film's debut at Sundance, but made an effort to address what it framed as "dishonesty" when the movie completed the film festival circuit and was more widely released in theaters.
-Eventually, perhaps galvanized by the massive viewership the film gained through the CNN broadcasts, SeaWorld posted a detailed, time-stamped critique online, noting 69 points of concern in the film.
-However, these "problems" were, in the end, minor technical issues and were easily rebutted by the filmmakers, who had carefully researched the film's content, supporting it with peer-reviewed science, input from orca experts, and eyewitness statements verified by public records and other forms of evidence.
+Initially, SeaWorld ignored the film's debut at Sundance, but made an effort to address what it framed as "dishonesty" when the movie completed the film festival circuit and was more widely released in theaters.539 Eventually, perhaps galvanized by the massive viewership the film gained through the CNN broadcasts, SeaWorld posted a detailed, time-stamped critique online, noting 69 points of concern in the film.540 However, these "problems" were, in the end, minor technical issues and were easily rebutted by the filmmakers,541 who had carefully researched the film's content, supporting it with peer-reviewed science, input from orca experts, and eyewitness statements verified by public records and other forms of evidence.

 By early 2014, SeaWorld's websites and social media platforms were deluged with public comments and questions inspired by the film's content.
 The standard response to members of the public who offered criticism, or even simply asked skeptical questions, on the company's social media was to censor these comments and block those who posted them.
-The company also made personal, ad hominem attacks on critics, rather than substantively responding to the criticisms, and persistently attempted to portray its critics as a small number of emotional, extremist activists.
-542 However, opponents of the company's orca policies who came forward in the months after Blackfish's debut included cetacean scientists.
-543 former orca trainers, professional journalists,544 and a broad spectrum of the general public.
-Critics also included a large number of respected environmentalists and highly visible celebrities, including David Attenborough, Jane Goodall, Willie Nelson, and Matt Damon.545 event, executives and staff at Pixar Studios decided to change the ending of their then-upcoming animated feature film Finding Dory.
+The company also made personal, ad hominem attacks on critics, rather than substantively responding to the criticisms, and persistently attempted to portray its critics as a small number of emotional, extremist activists.542 However, opponents of the company's orca policies who came forward in the months after Blackfish's debut included cetacean scientists,543 former orca trainers, professional journalists,544 and a broad spectrum of the general public.
+Critics also included a large number of respected environmentalists and highly visible celebrities, including David Attenborough, Jane Goodall, Willie Nelson, and Matt Damon.545

+Undoubtedly as a result of this growing negative attention, several of SeaWorld's longtime corporate partners ended their relationships with SeaWorld, including Southwest Airlines, the Miami Dolphins, and the Seattle Seahawks.546 Agreements, endorsements, and events were canceled, including an annual event at SeaWorld involving a number of musical acts.547 After watching Blackfish at a studio event, executives and staff at Pixar Studios decided to change the ending of their then-upcoming animated feature film Finding Dory.
 The movie originally featured the marine animal heroes initially finding respite in a SeaWorld-like aquarium, where many of them remained "happily ever after."
-Post-Blackfish, the rescue facility was changed to a clearly-identified rehabilitation center and eventually many of the characters were successfully returned to the wild.
-The blockbuster movie Jurassic World contained several anti-captivity, anti-corporate messages, including an unsubtle visual gag clearly aimed at SeaWorld.
-SeaWorld was also targeted by hacker activists who changed SeaWorld's Wikipedia page so that the company was listed as a "prison."
-550
+Post-Blackfish, the rescue facility was changed to a clearly-identified rehabilitation center and eventually many of the characters were successfully returned to the wild.548 The blockbuster movie Jurassic World contained several anti-captivity, anti-corporate messages, including an unsubtle visual gag clearly aimed at SeaWorld.549 SeaWorld was also targeted by hacker activists who changed SeaWorld's Wikipedia page so that the company was listed as a "prison."550